Why Structure Must Come Early

 Structure organizes the environment.

-It gives the child a stable framework within which they can explore, learn, and develop confidence.
+It gives the child a stable framework within which to explore, learn, and develop confidence.

 Why Early Structure Matters